sofuribe/mooditor/journals/brooke_crockett.md

 -created post method for users
 -created an account

 Sofia shared her screen and we all helped her work on the signup endpoints.
 Ultimately, we got stuck trying to get

+## April 3, 2023